Consumer choice, free market biggest obstacles to Biden’s ambitious plan to phase out gas cars

 “A busted charging station is arguably worse than no charger at all.
 Currently, depending on where you go, it’s a hit or miss,” Ms. Nunes said.
 “Some stations are busted, some have a queue, and others charge fees that are less than transparent.”

 Still, representatives from the three largest automakers made it clear they stand with the White House on increasing electric vehicle production.
-In a joint statement, Ford, General Motors, and Stellantis, the parent company of Chrysler, welcomed Mr. Biden’s proposals.
+In a joint statement, Ford, General Motors and Stellantis, the parent company of Chrysler, welcomed Mr. Biden’s proposals.

 “We look forward to working with the Biden administration, Congress, and state and local governments to enact policies that will enable these ambitious objectives,” the traditional Big Three automakers said.

-The United Auto Workers union also said it was on board with the administration’s goals.
+The United Auto Workers union also said it supported the administration’s goals.

 “Today’s announcement on emissions standards brings more certainty and better planning for the auto industry and UAW member future jobs,” UAW President Ray Curry said in a statement.